Infrastructure and Tools

 The LaxarJS Development Server

 The development server based on Connect middleware helps to run your application without having to setup a full-blown web server.
 It polls for changes to your widgets and automatically refreshes the browser by injecting a live reload script.
 By default, the development server runs on port 8000, but this can be configured in the Gruntfile.
-Additional directories to be watched for live reload can also be reconfigured.
-This may be necessary if you are developing a library within in your project, and that library does not belong to a specific widget.
+The directories that are watched for live reload can also be reconfigured.
+This may be necessary if you are developing a library within in your project, and that library does not belong to a single widget.

 As you have seen, the LaxarJS tools provide a lot of useful functionality.